+VMware vCenter Server allows for the management of multiple ESX servers and virtual machines (VMs) from different ESX servers through a single console application.
 All the well-known features in vSphere -- such as VMotion, Storage VMotion, Distributed Resource Scheduler, VMware High Availability and Fault Tolerance -- require vCenter Server.
 Beginner Geek: How to Create and Use Virtual Machines.

 Virtual machines allow you to run an operating system in a window on your desktop.